-already spayed, housetrained, in need of an experienced adopter, up to date with shots, good with kids, good with dogs, and not good with cats.
+already neutered, housetrained, up to date with shots, good with dogs, and not good with cats.

 Hearts of Hope's mission is to save homeless unwanted dogs.
 Pet overpopulation is a global crisis.
 Our local animal shelters are full of wonderful dogs that just need more time and help finding the right home.
 Many of our dogs come from these local kill shelters and others come from urgent rescue situations spanning as far as Beirut, Lebanon.
 Hearts of Hope strives to help as many dogs as possible.
 If we are able, we will help.
 We know we can't save them all, but it matters to the ones we can save.

 Hearts of Hope Dog Rescue is a 501(c)(3) non-profit dog rescue located in Grand Rapids, MI.
 It was founded by Director, Janelle McFarlane November 23, 2011.
 Our rescue dogs are provided with the best possible vet care, a safe place to stay and the love they deserve.
 We do not have a shelter facility.
 Our volunteer foster homes take these wonderful dogs into their homes until we find their forever families.
 Our organization is devoted to helping dogs in need and works diligently to find them loving forever homes where they can happily live out the rest of their lives.